 There is no magic answer as to how long this will take you, just keep doing it, even if you feel you are not getting anywhere initially.

-If you need an little helping hand, I can put together a set of 5 strong smelling essential oils into small jars and send them to you, and you can use them to do your smell training.
+If you need an little helping hand, I can put together a set of 4 strong smelling essential oils into small bottles and send them to you, and you can use them to do your smell training.
+The cost would be £23.50 (inc P&P), contact me if you’d like to do this.
 Or you can pop along to your local health food shop and buy a few.
-Just take the lids off and sniff.
+Just take the lids off and sniff, several times a day, taking your time.

 As I said, it is important to get your smell back; it’s important not just for your emotional well-being, but to ensure you eat a healthy, balanced diet.
 Your sense of smell can also alert you to danger (think smoke, or a gas leak) so if, after 6 months or so, you are not making any progress at all, it is worth speaking to your GP to see if anything can be done.